gbravoi/mpl_graspit/README.md

 # MPL Graspit
-It is an integration of the MPL (Modular Prosthetic Limb from Johns Hopkins) with Graspit, ROS and moveit.
+This an integration of the MPL (Modular Prosthetic Limb from Johns Hopkins) with Graspit.
-The final goal is to have a service that report the Greas message needed in moveit to perform grasping of an object.
+This repo also include an example to use Graspit + ROS to get the grasping pose.

 ## Installation